ravishende/ai_agent_3d/README.md

 An agent that uses policy iteration to run through a 3d Temple Run / Subway Surfers style environment

+To see some of the thought process behind it, look in `docs/`

 # Setup

 1. Create and run virtual environment